aionlinecoursecom/Computer-Vision-Projects/README.md

 #### **Project Outcome**
 This project demonstrates the use of YOLOv8 in medical imaging, providing a reliable tool for early cataract detection and enhancing the efficiency of eye care.

-For more details and hands-on experience, visit the **[Automatic Eye Cataract Detection Using YOLOv8](https://www.aionlinecourse.com/ai-projects/playground/automatic-eye-cataract-detection-using-yolov8)** on **[Ai-projects](https://www.aionlinecourse.com/ai-projects)**.
+For more details and hands-on experience, visit the **[Automatic Eye Cataract Detection Using YOLOv8](https://www.aionlinecourse.com/ai-projects/playground/automatic-eye-cataract-detection-using-yolov8)** on AI Projects.

 ---
 ### **2. [Crop Disease Detection Using YOLOv8](https://www.aionlinecourse.com/ai-projects/playground/crop-disease-detection-using-yolov8)**